 Asset classes

-In simple terms, an asset is an investment used to gain a return.
+In simple terms, an asset is an investment that is used to generate a return.

-Assets are divided into asset classes, such as:
+Assets are grouped into asset classes, which include:

 Asset classes Description Asset type Source of return Risk level Return potential